 Now, I build software for robots at the Autonomous Systems Lab.
-Currently, I'm mainly trying to build robots that can robustly manipulate objects and respond to what is happening around them.
+Currently, I'm working on closing the perception-control loop to make robots that can robustly manipulate objects and respond to what is happening around them.

 We created a simple demo to investigate the limitations of state-of-the-art methods in mobile manipulation.
 The robot is tasked to go through an office to find an object, pick it up and return with the object.
 It uses SLAM, motion planning, grasp planning and some perception algorithms to get the job done.